NebulousCloud/helix-plugins/crafting/README.md

 ```
 	["metal_downgrade_refined"] = {
-		["name"] = "Breakdown: Refined Metal", // The name of the recipe, I generally like to use the naming convention of 'type:item' since there is limited space.
+		["name"] = "Breakdown: Refined Metal", -- The name of the recipe, I generally like to use the naming convention of 'type:item' since there is limited space.
-		["model"] = "models/props_c17/canisterchunk02a.mdl", // The model of the re cipe.
+		["model"] = "models/props_c17/canisterchunk02a.mdl", -- The model of the re cipe.
-		["desc"] = "Break down Refined Metal into Reclaimed Metal.", //The description of the recipe.
+		["desc"] = "Break down Refined Metal into Reclaimed Metal.", --The description of the recipe.
-		["requirements"] = {["refined_metal"] = 1, ["scrap_hammer"] = 1}, //Requirements of the item, the UNIQUE ID of the item goes here, not the NAME, the Unique ID will most likely be what the file is called, for instance sh_refined_metal.lua OR if you added it through the file, what you titled your entry, so if you titled it ITEMS.refined_metal it will be 'refined_metal'.
+		["requirements"] = {["refined_metal"] = 1, ["scrap_hammer"] = 1}, --Requirements of the item, the UNIQUE ID of the item goes here, not the NAME, the Unique ID will most likely be what the file is called, for instance sh_refined_metal.lua OR if you added it through the file, what you titled your entry, so if you titled it ITEMS.refined_metal it will be 'refined_metal'.
-		["results"] = {["reclaimed_metal"] = 2}, //The results of the item.
+		["results"] = {["reclaimed_metal"] = 2}, --The results of the item.
-		["category"] = "Metal Breakdown", //Future use, the category of the item.
+		["category"] = "Metal Breakdown", --Future use, the category of the item.
-		["blueprint"] = "refined_metal_downgrade" //This is what identifies it as needing a blueprint, the blueprint does not have to be unique and you can assign multiple items to a blueprint.
+		["blueprint"] = "refined_metal_downgrade" --This is what identifies it as needing a blueprint, the blueprint does not have to be unique and you can assign multiple items to a blueprint.
 	},
 ```
 ## Attributes